 Every profession has its distinctive tools of the trade.
-Artists know they produce their best work with the finest pens, teachers search out the highest quality textbooks, and scientists scour stores for unbreakable beakers.
-Dentists are no different.
-In caring, qualified hands, dental instruments can work wonders for your smile and your oral health alike.
+Artists know they produce their best work with the finest pens, teachers search out the highest quality textbooks, and scientists scour stores for unbreakable beakers; dentists are no different.
+In caring, qualified hands, dental instruments can work wonders on your smile and your oral health alike.
 Unfortunately, given that many people suffer from dental anxiety, cleaning tools have sometimes gotten a bad reputation as being scary.
-Dr. Craig Armstrong and our team want you to feel relaxed and confident when you come in for your biannual cleanings and examinations.
+Dr. Craig Armstrong and our team want you to feel relaxed and confident when you come in for your regular cleanings and examinations.
 In the following blog, we go over the basic tooth tools we use to spruce up your smile during these twice-yearly visits.

 Polishing Your Pearly Whites

 Once your teeth have become a clean slate, free of that harmful buildup, we make them shine with a polishing brush.
 The instrument is very similar to an electric rotary tooth brush, but much more innovative and effective.
 An abrasive (sandy) material is used on the polishing brush to smooth any remaining roughness on each tooth.
 For cavity prevention, Dr. Armstrong may also recommend a fluoride solution which may be a foam or a thick solution painted on the teeth.
 This is a very low-cost method to avoid getting a cavity.
 For children between the ages of 6 and 16, we may also suggest placing dental sealants to ward off decay.